 A Brief History

-The roots of Groundhog Day go back to the 6th century.
-It began with the German myth that, by simply showing up, hibernating animals were able to predict when springtime came.
 It is also believed that if the groundhog comes out of its hole and sees its shadow, we are in store for 40 more days of winter.
 To see a shadow, the sun must be out and the groundhog has to look in the correct direction.
 This weather folklore began in Punxsutawney, Pennsylvania.
-Punxsutawney Phil (the offical US groundhog) is only accurate about 26% of the time.
+Punxsutawney Phil (the official US groundhog) is only accurate about 26% of the time.